 The average hiker will probably be able to summit in two hours and descend in 1.5 hours.
-If you are slower five to six hours round trip is a safe time to estimate.
-We were in no rush and took 1.5 hours for us to reach the summit and an hour down.
+If you are slower, five to six hours round trip is a safe time to estimate.
+We were in no rush, and it took 1.5 hours for us to reach the summit and an hour down.

 We came across two other pairs of hikers who completed the trail with a proper summit.
-There were many others that stopped at the countless number of viewpoints along the way.
+Many others stopped at the countless number of viewpoints along the way.

 East End of Rundle Difficulty

-If you are new to hiking and scrambling then this will definitely be a difficult climb for you.
-If you’re in reasonably good shape and hike a bit, EEOR should be no problem for you.
+If you are new to hiking and scrambling, this will definitely be a difficult climb.
+However, if you’re in reasonably good shape and hike a bit, EEOR should be no problem for you.
 It’s a great workout, with great views the entire way.
 You’ll be gaining 870 meters of elevation in 3km – a leg burner for sure!